barbagroup/snake-repro/MesnardBarba-CiSE.md

 (The revision history of _Cusp_ says that they refactored the smooth-aggregation solver between the two versions we are using.)
 The hardware was also different (a K20 GPU versus a C2070 in our older study), and the operating system, and the compiler.
 In an iterative linear solver, any of these things could be related to lack of floating-point reproducibility.
-And in unsteady fluid dynamics, small floating-point differences can add over thousands of time steps to eventually trigger a flow instability (like vortex merging).
+And in unsteady fluid dynamics, small floating-point differences can add up over thousands of time steps to eventually trigger a flow instability (like vortex merging).

 **Postmortem**.
 Making research codes open-source is not enough for reproducibility: we must be meticulous in documenting every dependency and the versions used.